 Considerations for Implementation

 Rural communities may have limited social services, and available services may be difficult to access.
 Case managers may be nurses, social workers, or have expertise in other health disciplines.
-Case managers are an important source of information about the services available in the community for people with substance abuse issues, particularly as complexity of care increases.
+Case managers are an important source of information about the services available in the community for people with substance use disorders, particularly as complexity of care increases.

 Resources to Learn More

 Information about the application of case management models to substance abuse treatment, including throughout the continuum of recovery.